 tf merge /baseless c:\data\proj1 c:\data\proj2 /recursive /version:C123~C125

-After you run the Tf.exe command, it displays a Resolve Conflicts dialog box with a list of the files that have conflicts.
+After you run the Tf.exe command or merge in Visual Studio, it displays a Resolve Conflicts dialog box with a list of the files that have conflicts.

 Select each file and click Resolve.